 What are some of the most important ways to measure commoditization efficiency?
 Cost, Speed, Security & Universality

 Cost: How cheap can we send value?
 What’s more attractive: a $20 fiat Wire Transfer, or $0.0002 BitCoin transaction fee?
 Here’s a simple question: If a monetary transaction costs a lot of money, and the main expense of computers is electrical energy, can that transaction network possibly be energy efficient? 🤔

 Speed: How fast can we move an asset?
+In food shipping this is obvious, as items like seafood taste better the less amount of time they spend in transit to the market.
+The same can be true in digital "shipping".
 Did the Fortnite Tournament prize money go to the best player, or was the match decided by the difference in network latency for the Florida player versus the Vietnamese player whose avatar didn’t get his winning shot off even though he clearly pressed the trigger before his opponent?
 A transaction can have a large negative value, in something like eSports, if it cost a player a $1 million prize because it was too slow.

 Security: How much waste and/or pilfering can be eliminated?
 If a central authority can decide that an investment product was hacked, but its solution is worse than doing nothing at all — wouldn’t it be better to have a system which can democratically make fast decisions based upon a pre-agreed protocol?
 Barrels carrying oil should not break easily, should not be easily stolen/siphoned, and should be easy to verify as carrying oil and not heroin by measuring a uniform weight without opening the bunghole.
 Security in bitcoin means knowing the money you received wasn’t double-spent — like knowing your husband isn’t maintaining a second wife and family on the other side of the river.